-For nearly two years as the Chief Litigator of the Education Unit, Michael helped advise numerous state educational agencies and spearheading dozens of cases litigating in federal court, state court, and a multitude of state administrative courts and quasi-judicial boards.
+For nearly two years as the Chief Litigator of the Education Unit, Mr. Melito continued his service to the community and helped advise numerous state educational agencies, and spearheaded dozens of cases litigating in federal court, state court, and in front of a multitude of state administrative courts and quasi-judicial boards.

 In the spring of 2007, Michael returned to the criminal law field joining the Criminal Justice Section prosecuting racketeering cases, complex white-collar crimes, tax offenses, drug trafficking rings, and environmental crimes.
 As an organized crimes prosecutor, Mr. Melito pursued some of the largest, most complex, and highly visible cases in the State of Colorado.
 On an, everyday basis, Mr. Melito’s cases cause him to go toe to toe battling a who’s who of Colorado’s Criminal Defense bar.
 This experience under pressure is what has honed Mr. Melito’s ability to advocate and achieve success.
 Michael earned numerous awards, including Drug Prosecutor of the Year, for pioneering complex financial approaches in the prosecution and dismantling of large-scale marijuana trafficking rings.

 Mr. Melito’s caseload has brought him into the eyes of both the statewide, national, and international media on numerous occasions.
 Accustomed to high-profile cases, Michael brings attention to detail, and a teamwork-based and success-driven attitude to assist his clients.